mangstadt/ez-vcard/README.md

  * Email me directly: [mike.angstadt@gmail.com](mailto:mike.angstadt@gmail.com)

 Please submit bug reports and feature requests to the [issue tracker](https://github.com/mangstadt/ez-vcard/issues).
 Contributors are listed in the project credits.

+# Android

+The [ez-vcard-android project](https://github.com/mangstadt/ez-vcard-android) interfaces between ez-vcard and the native Android APIs.
+Note, however, that it is not being actively maintained.

 # Credits